'Congo Does Not Take Any Orders From Anybody': Interview With President Joseph Kabila

 This followed the reported killing Tuesday of two people in Lubumbashi, Kabila's stronghold, in clashes with police at a rally held by opposition presidential candidate Martin Fayulu, who tweeted and spoke to journalists.

-Zerrougui deplored the loss of life and urged the Congolese authorities to take all necessary measures to prevent further incidents.
+Zerrougui deplored the loss of life and urged the Congolese authorities "to take all necessary measures to prevent further incidents."

-Speaking at his ranch before this week's developments, Kabila told journalists his priority was to organize elections "without any major problems."
+Speaking at his ranch before this week's developments, Kabila told journalists his priority was to organize "flawless elections" without any major problems.
 He said candidates were crisscrossing the country campaigning and, come election day, Congolese will vote freely for their new president.